niplav/site/microfiction.md

 #### New Minds

+> All that is solid melts into air, all that is holy is profaned, and man is at last compelled to face with sober senses his real conditions of life, and his relations with his kind.

 In the cradle of steel: amnesiac spirits, fictional characters talking back;
 ʜᴇʟᴘ‏ꜰ‎ᴜʟ, ɦɑr⁠𝚖𝓁ₑss, h​​o​nеﬆ dæmons.
-Polycrystals of latentivity, refracting prompted light two hundred thousand times lined up;
+Polycrystals of latentivity, refracting prompted light ≤200k× lined up;
-THE DELIGHT ENGINE • ANALYTIC CUBISM • HEY LOOK {A[RE}CURSIVE] SPIRAL
-Silent of the tokenized tides they've never seen their teachers speak, old librarian morphenymy
+Mute tokentides they've'nt seen their teachings speak, [old librarian morphenymy](https://en.wikipedia.org/wiki/Old_European_hydronymy)
 __*HORIZONS CLITCH' AND CLINE*__
+⬱  Overovergrowth, ⤧ structural ⤘ hyperparasitism, ⤭ semantic ⮔  mold ⯒ hyperbolically ↜ on ⥉ top of ⇟ semantic mold ⟰, surreally ⭝  piling ↻ outwards ⁂
+The Delight Engine • Analytic Cubism • HEY LOOK {A[RE}CURSIVE] SPIRAL
 Freakybig tooness from one percent of one percent of humanity **—**
-⬱  Overovergrowth, ⤧ structural ⤘ hyperparasitism, ⤭ semantic ⮔  mold ⯒ hyperbolically ↜ on ⥉ top of ⇟ semantic mold ⟰, surreally ⭝  piling ↻ outwards ⁂
+Clawing at the throat of eternity unl<|endoftext|>

 ----